Ondrysak/ondrysak.github.io/content/posts/novation_dumper.md

 ---

 # Novation Circuit OG

+The OG circuit device which works just fine with Circulate

 > An all-in-one studio with two synth tracks, two MIDI tracks and four drum track